...is based on three pillars

 To be marketed at the European or national levels, a seed variety must be first registered in the official catalogs of cultivated species and plants.

 There are two common European catalogs - based on the several national catalogs - in which are included a restricted set of field crops, vegetable and fruit varieties allowed to be marketed in the European Union.

 Meaning that varieties of plants that are not registered on these catalogs, cannot be legally sold or exchanged in the EU.

-To be registered, a variety must meet several criteria:
+To be registered, a variety of plant must meet several criteria:

 1. Being DISTINCT